WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

     return canOrientate;
 }
 ```
-Of course since our game is a 2D Game and turning is instantaneous (so far) as we just flip the sprite, we need to reference the Sprite Renderer.
-In our Orientate(...) function, we can do our flipping there.
+Of course since our game is a 2D Game and turning is instantaneous (so far) as we just flip the sprite, we need to reference the `Sprite Renderer`.
+In our `Orientate(...)` function, we can do our flipping there.

 ``` c#
 [RequireComponent(typeof(SpriteRenderer))]